7 Best Cold Plunge Tubs: The Ultimate Buyer’s Guide

 If you want to spend even less, the standard Ice Pod is an option, but I recommend the Pro for the extra insulation and UV protection.
 It’s worth the extra $40 even if you’re a beginner.

-Other Plunges to consider
+Other Tubs to consider

 - Rubbermaid Stock Tank – Looking to go the DIY route?
 This is your best bet.
 It’s original purpose is to hold water or feed for farm animals but people have converted it to a cold plunge.